ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.first-normal-form-1nf.md

 | 2|13|
 | 3|14|

-above table [[composite value attribute|nibm.dse.dbms.normalization.types-of-attributes#Composite attribute]] Full_Name has been omitted and extracted to a new table which is shown below
+above table [[composite value attribute|nibm.dse.dbms.types-of-attributes#Composite attribute]] Full_Name has been omitted and extracted to a new table which is shown below

 Student_Full_Name Table